Expanding and enriching learning opportunities for underserved children and youth that prepares them for academic achievement and career success.

-- Broadening access to and improving high-quality early care and learning programs for underserved children.
+- Broadening access and improving opportunities for high-quality infant, early care and learning.

-- Creating innovative opportunities for students to learn more effectively and boost their achievement.
+- Creating and supporting innovative programs for students to learn more effectively and boost their overall achievement.